xaero24/BECS-with-Flask/README.md

 The web app works with a Docker container, also a ready-to-go version is stored in a free GCP account and any future development will be updated there.

 ## How to run:
+In the project root open the terminal and run:
 ```
 $ docker build -t becs:latest .
 $ docker run -p 5000:5000 becs:latest